Weather radar: Attenuation

 Microwaves used in weather radars can be absorbed by rain, depending on the wavelength used.
 For 10 cm radars, this attenuation is negligible.
 That is the reason why countries with high water content storms are using 10 cm wavelength, for example the US NEXRAD.
 The cost of a larger antenna, klystron and other related equipment is offset by this benefit.

 For a 5 cm radar, absorption becomes important in heavy rain and this attenuation leads to underestimation of echoes in and beyond a strong thunderstorm.
-Canada and other northern countries use this less costly kind of radar as the precipitation in such areas is usually less intense.
-However, users must consider this characteristic when interpreting data.
+Canada and other northern countries use this less costly kind of radar as the precipitation in such areas is usually less intense; however, users must consider this characteristic when interpreting data.
 The images above show how a strong line of echoes seems to vanish as it moves over the radar.
-To compensate for this behaviour, radar sites are often chosen to somewhat overlap in coverage to give different points of view of the same storms.
+To compensate for this behaviour, radar sites are often chosen to somewhat overlap in coverage to give different points of view of the same storms if one is experiencing attenuation.

-Shorter wavelengths are even more attenuated and are only useful on short range radar.
-Many television stations in the United States have 5 cm radars to cover their audience area.
-Knowing their limitations and using them with the local NEXRAD can supplement the data available to a meteorologist.
+Shorter wavelengths are even more attenuated and are often only useful in shorter range applications – consequently, many television stations in the United States have 5 cm radars to cover their audience area.
+Knowing their limitations and using them in conjunction with local NEXRADs can supplement the data available to a meteorologist.

 Due to the spread of dual-polarization radar systems, robust and efficient approaches for the compensation of rain attenuation are currently implemented by operational weather services.
+Attenuation correction in weather radars for snow particles is an active research topic.